 Our sense of smell is one of the strongest ways we connect to our memories.
-Pine needles conjure up the holiday season, this or that soap takes you right back to Grandma’s house, wet earth for spring and pumpkin spice for autumn; it goes on and on.
+Pine needles conjure up the holiday season, rosewater soap takes you right back to Grandma’s house, wet earth for spring and pumpkin spice for autumn; it goes on and on.

-Surrounding ourselves with pleasing scents is an easy, effective way to provoke feelings of comfort and calm.
-Commercial air fresheners exist, but they’re chock full of chemicals – some potentially carcinogenic, some certainly toxic, and many that are known allergens.
-Using fresh or dried herbs instead is a natural way to fill your space with the scents that you love the most.
+Surrounding ourselves with pleasing scents is an easy, effective way to evoke feelings of comfort and calm.
+Commercial air fresheners exist, but they’re chockful of chemicals – some potentially carcinogenic, some certainly toxic, and many that are known allergens.
+Using fresh or dried herbs instead is a natural way to fill your space with the scents that you love most.
 Here are 7 simple ways to get your groovy fragrance on:

-Spices such as cinnamon sticks, whole cloves, cardamom pods, fennel seeds, etc, can be boiled in a pot on the stove.
+Simmer a variety of spices such as whole cloves, cardamom pods, fennel seeds, etc, in a pot of water on the stove.
 They’ll fill every nook and cranny with a warm, spicy, autumn-y aroma.
 To shake it up a bit, throw some orange slices in there.

-During the winter, you can use pine cones, dried rosemary branches, and cinnamon sticks as kindling in your fire place.
+During the winter, use pine cones, dried rosemary branches, and cinnamon sticks as scented natural kindling in your fireplace.
 These awesome little fire starters will leave the whole place smelling quintessentially seasonal.

 Aromatic plants like jasmine, honeysuckle, and tuberoses can all be grown indoors.
 Herbs such as rosemary and mint are also easy houseplants, though they’re less fragrant then their flowery alternatives.

 A beautiful bowl of potpourri is perhaps the most straightforward solution to scenting up your abode.
-The mix can be made from any number of flowers (think roses, lavender, and chamomile) or herbs (think lemon balm, peppermint, cinnamon sticks, and rosemary).
-You can also add fruits, such as lemon or orange peel.
-Make sure all the ingredients are completely dried before mixing and setting out.
+The mix can be made from any number of flowers (think roses, lavender, and chamomile) or herbs (lemon balm, peppermint, cinnamon sticks, and rosemary).
+Add fruits, such as lemon or orange peel, if you like.
+Make sure all ingredients are completely dried before using.

 A sachet is just a small bag filled with dried, freshly crumbled herbs.
 Lavender, sage, or spearmint are all lovely choices.
-Sachets can be thrown in the dryer to freshen up your laundry, or they’re great for drawers, chests, and in other small spaces that hold clothing or linens.
+Sachets can be thrown in the dryer to freshen up your laundry, or to perfume drawers, chests, and in other small spaces that hold clothing or linens.
 Many herbs, like lavender, have natural pest control properties.

-To freshen up your carpet or rug, combine 6 parts baking soda, 3 parts dried ground lavender, and 1 part corn starch, then set aside the mixture for a few days.
-Once it’s fully steeped, sprinkle the concoction over your carpet, allow it to penetrate for at least an hour, and then vacuum it up.
+To freshen up your carpet or rug, combine 6 parts baking soda, 3 parts dried ground lavender, and 1 part cornstarch, then set aside for a few days.
+Once it’s fully steeped, sprinkle the concoction over your carpet, allow to penetrate for at least an hour, and then vacuum it up.